tryton/tryton/doc/design.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The *Reschedule Lines to Pay* wizard allows to modify the payment terms of the remaining lines to pay using the `Split Lines <wizard-account.move.line.split>` wizard.
+The *Reschedule Lines to Pay* wizard allows to modify the payment terms of the remaining lines to pay using the `Reschedule Lines
+<wizard-account.move.line.reschedule>` wizard.

 Reports
 -------